Make an Appointment

 - Slightly higher total average weight loss reported than with purely restrictive procedures

-- Cutting and stapling of stomach and bowel are required
+- Requires cutting and stapling of stomach and bowel

 - More potential operative complications